foooooooooooooooooooooooooootw/Pale-Heart-Drop-Rates-Dataset/README.md

 ## Actionable Intel <a name="Takeaways"></a>
+### General
+- Overall, all drop rates have decreased and chances of receiving nothing but glimmer has increased.

 ### Exotic Class Item
 - Overall, Drop rates for exotic class items have been halved - from 2.6% to 1.36%.
 - Although HVTs used to have the highest droprate for exotic class items at 3.5%, I got 0 exotic class items from HVT after opening 59 chests.
 Assuming I get one at 60 this would drop it to 1.6% chance, which is less than half.